 The Initial Study/MND reviewed the potential impacts that the project could have on habitat, fish, wildlife, plants and historic and cultural resources and determined that there would be less-than-significant impacts to these resources.
 There are no sensitive habitat, riparian environments, special plant species or recorded siting of special status animal species on or adjacent to the site.
-There are no known prehistoric or paleontological resources which have been recorded on or near the site.
+There are no known pre-historic or paleontological resources which have been recorded on or near the site.
+An Historic Resources Evaluation was prepared for the three buildings to be removed on site which determined that none of the buildings to be removed are eligible for listing on the State or local register due to the compromised integrity of the structures and the lack of significant historic or cultural associations.
+As such, removal of these buildings would not result in the material alteration of a significant historic resource.
+Impacts are less-than-significant and other impacts of the project.
+The Initial Study analysis found that the proposed project would not result in any considerable contributions to cumulative impacts.